Mediawan: Major genre expansions, rebrandings and 10th anniversary (2021–present)

 In March 2021, Mediawan launched its first owned SVOD service dedicated to documentaries called Explore, marking Mediawan's first entry into the French streaming service platform operations and their new documentary-focus streaming service will be exclusively via Apple TV.

 In July 2021, Mediawan alongside German audiovisuel film & television production and distribution company Leonine Holding (whom Mediawan would acquire in 2024) had formally renamed their joint venture production division Mediawan Alliance as Mediawan & Leonine Studios and had announced it had jointly acquired a majority stake in British-based drama production company Drama Republic, marking the first time Mediawan had entered the British television market and the English-language operations alongside Leonine Holding with Drama Republic founders & CEOs Greg Brenman and Roanna Benn continued leading Drama Republic.
 Later in that same month following Mediawan's joint acquisition of British drama production studio Drama Republic with German film & television production company Leonine Studios via Mediawan & Leonine Studios, Mediawan announced their acquisition of a majority stake in Paris-based feature film production outfit Chi-Fou-Mi Productions in an effort to expand Mediawan's French film production business with Chi-Fou-Mi Productions being placed into Mediawan's division Mediawan Pictures.

 In January 2022, Mediawan under their joint venture division Mediawan & Leonine Studios announced that they had opened up an American office based in Los Angeles, California and had hired former Red Arrow Studios and Fremantle executive Caroline Kusser to handle the joint venture division's own international co-productions as their executive VP.

 In February 2022, Mediawan announced that they were restructuring their Finnish production subsidiary Aito Media and had hired media industry veteran Lauri Nurkse and TV professional Emilia Valentin who will take over development and distribution of Aito's scripted and unscripted programmes.
-Three months later in May of that same year following Mediawan's restructuring of their Finnish production company Aito Media, Mediawan announced that they had rebranded their Finnish production company Aito Media which Mediawan acquired along with their parent Lagardére Studios back in 2020 as its Finnish production division through the Mediawan name and renamed it to Mediawan Finland, marking the first time that Mediawan had renamed one of their production companies after their parent company since their rebranded of its broadcasting division Mediawan Thematics and their distribution arm Mediawan Rights back in 2018.
+Three months later in May, following Mediawan's restructuring of their Finnish production company Aito Media, Mediawan announced that they had rebranded their Finnish production company Aito Media which Mediawan acquired along with their parent Lagardére Studios back in 2020 as its Finnish production division through the Mediawan name and renamed it to Mediawan Finland, marking the first time that Mediawan had renamed one of their production companies after their parent company since their rebranded of its broadcasting division Mediawan Thematics and their distribution arm Mediawan Rights back in 2018.